 She has taught digital media, art, aesthetics, interaction design and contemporary art theory at Cornell University, Universita IUAV di Venezia, Parsons MFA Design & Technology Program and The School of the Art Institute of Chicago.
 She is founding director of Empathy Academy, a project-based research platform for collaborations in art, design and materials science with partner universities and organisations in Europe, Asia and Latin America.

-As well as being the Head of School for our school of Arts + Media at Plymouth College of Art, Stephanie is the Convener of the Making Futures Research Group.
-The Making Futures Research Group (MFRG) is a coalition of educators, artists, designers, scientists and social entrepreneurs at Plymouth College of Art who are interested in how traditional methods, materials and cultures of making might exist in future contexts through the use of emerging practices and technologies.
+As well as being the Head of School for our school of Arts + Media at Arts University Plymouth, Stephanie is the Convener of the Making Futures Research Group.
+The Making Futures Research Group (MFRG) is a coalition of educators, artists, designers, scientists and social entrepreneurs at Arts University Plymouth who are interested in how traditional methods, materials and cultures of making might exist in future contexts through the use of emerging practices and technologies.

 As a group of active practitioners, the MFRG explores the interface between organic and digital materiality as a means to better understand the construction of identity and cultural representation.
 As an exploration of materiality in the context of making more broadly, it seeks to investigate, through materials research and the development of an interdisciplinary pedagogy, the link between matter, networks and place.